Patente di guida

 You will need to provide a valid, current driver licence when collecting your car.
 International drivers will need to bring a copy of their national driver licence written in the Roman Alphabet (e.g. A, B, C etc.).
 If your national driver licence is not written in the Roman Alphabet, you will also need to provide an International Driving Permit [IDP] as supporting documentation.
 Drivers from China will need to bring their national driver licence and an IDP.
 Chinese drivers may use a China National Certificate instead of an IDP.

-You may not need a translation at all to hire from Economy Car Rentals.
+It’s not clear, but you may need an International Driving Permit to hire from Economy Car Rentals.

 You may not need a translation at all to hire from Enterprise Rent-A-Car.